-Arkansas Hit & Run Attorneys
+Arkansas Hit and Run Attorneys

 Being involved in an accident can be terrifying.
 Realizing that the driver responsible for your accident has suddenly fled the scene can turn a scary situation into a real-life nightmare.
 If the driver is never found, who will pay for your medical expenses, car damages, and lost time from work?
 While you’re interested in finding the “at-fault” driver to pay for damages and lost wages, the police are only interested in pursuing criminal charges against the hit and run driver.
 So, who is on your side?

-With a hit and run accident lawyer on your side, there are ways you can use the law to recover the money needed to help pay for your medical bills.
+With a hit-and-run accident lawyer on your side, there are ways you can use the law to recover the money needed to help pay for your medical bills.
 If you have PIP insurance, you may be able to start collecting money from your own policy until the driver who fled the scene of the accident is found.
-Hit and run accidents are why Uninsured Motorist Coverage exists on an auto policy.
+Hit-and-run accidents are why Uninsured Motorist Coverage exists on an auto policy.
 If you carry this insurance coverage, which is a good idea for everyone, it will step into the place of the wrongdoer and cover your personal injuries up to the policy limit.
-Uninsured Motorist Coverage is in addition to your PIP coverages, such as medpay.
+Uninsured Motorist Coverage is in addition to your PIP coverages, such as med pay.

 Hit and Run Accidents in Arkansas